Transocean Ltd. (RIG) is set to bring smile on the investors face as Analysts sets mean Target price of $2.64

 For the readers interested in the stock health of Transocean Ltd. (RIG).
-It is currently valued at $3.30.
-When the transactions were called off in the previous session, Stock hit the highs of $3.50, after setting-off with the price of $3.40.
-Company’s stock value dipped to $3.36 during the trading on the day.
-When the trading was stopped its value was $3.41.Recently in News on November 1, 2021, Transocean Ltd. Reports Third Quarter 2021 Results.
+It is currently valued at $3.20.
+When the transactions were called off in the previous session, Stock hit the highs of $3.39, after setting-off with the price of $3.30.
+Company’s stock value dipped to $3.17 during the trading on the day.
+When the trading was stopped its value was $3.35.Recently in News on November 1, 2021, Transocean Ltd. Reports Third Quarter 2021 Results.
 Total contract drilling revenues were $626 million, compared to $656 million in the second quarter of 2021 (total adjusted contract drilling revenues of $683 million, compared to $713 million in the second quarter of 2021);.
 You can read further details here

 Transocean Ltd. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.13 on 07/02/21, with the lowest value was $2.25 for the same time period, recorded on 01/04/21.